How to Find Investors for your Mobile App in 2022?

 Series C Funding

 Businesses that make it to Series C funding sessions are already quite successful.
-These companies look for additional funding to help them develop new products, expand into new markets, or even to acquire other companies.
+These companies look for additional funding to help them develop new products.
+Also, expand into new markets, or even acquire other companies.

-In Series C rounds, investors inject capital into the meat of successful businesses, to receive more than double that amount back.
+In Series C rounds, investors inject capital into the meat of successful businesses, to receive more than double.
 Series C funding is focused on scaling the company, growing as quickly and as successfully as possible.

 One possible way to scale a company could be to acquire another company.
 Most commonly, a company will end its external equity funding with Series C.